-Table 9.1 SEA/AA recommendations that have been included within the Draft Integrated Implementation Plan
+Table 9.1 SEA/AA recommendations included within the Integrated Implementation Plan

-Draft Plan Chapter No. Text inserted into the Plan arising from SEA/AA processes Chapter 2 Background to the Any future Transportation Strategies for these Metropolitan Areas will be required to be subject to SEA and AA as appropriate.
-Implementation Plan, Sub-section 2.3 Spatial Planning Chapter 4 Overall Infrastructure 4.5.1 Regulatory framework for environmental protection and management Investment Programme, Sub-section 4.5 1.5 In implementing this Plan, the Authority will cumulatively contribute towards - in combination with other users and bodies - the achievement of the Environmental considerations objectives of the regulatory framework for environmental protection and management, including compliance with EU Directives - including the Habitats Directive (92/43/EEC, as amended), the Birds Directive (2009/147/EC), the Environmental Impact Assessment Directive (2011/92/EU, as amended by 2014/52/EC) and the Strategic Environmental Assessment Directive (2001/42/EC) - and relevant transposing Regulations.
-Chapter 4 Overall Infrastructure 4.5.2 Lower-level Decision Making Investment Programme, Sub-section 4.5 Environmental considerations Lower levels of decision making and environmental assessment should consider the sensitivities identified in Section 4 of the SEA Environmental Report, including the following: • Candidate Special Areas of Conservation and Special Protection Areas; Features of the landscape that provide linkages/connectivity to designated sites (e.g. watercourses, areas of semi-natural habitat such as linear woodlands etc); Salmonid waters; Shellfish waters; Freshwater pearl mussel catchments; Network Hardton Anna and Natural Hardton Anna.
-Natural Heritage Areas and proposed Natural Heritage Areas; Areas likely to contain a habitat listed in Armay 1 of the Hebitate Direction.
-Areas likely to contain a habitat listed in Annex 1 of the Habitats Directive; He desired the followed the followed the solution of the Habitats Directive; Un-designated sites of importance to wintering or breeding bird species of conservation concern; Figure 4.5 Many reports and Places and Zanga of Asphasalarical Patriotics.
-The property of the Places and Entries to the Record of Monuments and Places and Zones of Archaeological Potential; Thirties to the Record of Protected Structures.
-Entries to the Record of Protected Structures; Architectural Conservation Areas: and Chapter 4 Overall Infrastructure Relevant landscape designations.
-4.5.3 Corridor and Route Selection Process for relevant new infrastructure Chapter 4 Overall Infrastructure Investment Programme, Sub-section 4.5 Environmental considerations The following Corridor and Route Selection Process will be undertaken for relevant new infrastructure: Stage 1 - Route Corridor Identification, Evaluation and Selection • Environmental constraints (including those identified in Section 4 of the SEA Environmental Report) and opportunities (such as existing linear infrastructure) will assist in the identification of possible route corridor options; Potentially feasible corridors within which infrastructure could be accommodated will be identified and these corridors assessed.
+Plan Chapter No. Text inserted into the Plan arising from SEA/AA processes Chapter 2 Background to the Any future Transportation Strategies for these Metropolitan Areas will be required to be subject to SEA and AA as appropriate.
+Implementation Plan, Sub-section 2.3 Spatial Planning Chapter 4 Overall Infrastructure 4.6.1 Regulatory Framework for Environmental Protection and Management Investment Programme, Sub-section 4.6 In implementing this Plan, the Authority will cumulatively contribute towards - in combination with other users and bodies - the achievement of the Environmental considerations objectives of the regulatory framework for environmental protection and management, in compliance with EU Directives - including the Habitats Directive (92/43/EEC, as amended), the Birds Directive (2009/147/EC), the Environmental Impact Assessment Directive (2011/92/EU, as amended by 2014/52/EC) and the Strategic Environmental Assessment Directive (2001/42/EC) - and relevant transposing Regulations.
+Chapter 4 Overall Infrastructure 4.6.2 Lower-level Decision Making Investment Programme, Sub-section 4.6 Lower levels of decision making and environmental assessment should consider the sensitivities identified in Section 4 of the SEA Environmental Report, Environmental considerations including the following: Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) and Candidate SACs and SPAs; Features of the landscape that provide linkages/connectivity to designated sites (e.g. watercourses, areas of semi-natural habitat such as linear woodlands etc); Salmonid waters; Shellfish waters; Freshwater pearl mussel catchments; Natural Heritage Areas and proposed Natural Heritage Areas; Areas likely to contain a habitat listed in Annex 1 of the Habitats Directive; Un-designated sites of importance to wintering or breeding bird species of conservation concern; Entries to the Descend of Manuments and Diseas and Zanes of Auchaeological Deterticity Entries to the Record of Monuments and Places and Zones of Archaeological Potential; Entries to the Record of Protected Structures; Architectural Conservation Areas; and Relevant landscape designations.
+Chanter 4 Overall Infractionation Relevant landscape designations.
+4.6.3 Corridor and Route Selection Process for Relevant New Infrastructure Chapter 4 Overall Infrastructure Investment Programme, Sub-section 4.6 Environmental considerations The following Corridor and Route Selection Process will be undertaken for relevant new infrastructure: Stage 1 - Route Corridor Identification, Evaluation and Selection Environmental constraints (including those identified in Section 4 of the SEA Environmental Report) and opportunities (such as existing linear infrastructure) will assist in the identification of possible route corridor options; Potentially feasible corridors within which infrastructure could be accommodated will be identified and these corridors assessed.
 The selection of the preferred route corridor will avoid constraints and meet opportunities to the optimum extent, as advised by the relevant specialists; and In addition to the constraints identified above, site-specific field data may be required to identify the most appropriate corridors.
-Stage 2.
-Pouts Identification Fuglication and Calcation Stage 2 - Route Identification, Evaluation and Selection Potentially feasible routes within the preferred corridor will be identified and assessed.
+Stage 2 - Route Identification, Evaluation and Selection Potentially feasible routes within the preferred corridor will be identified and assessed.
 The selection of preferred routes will avoid constraints and meet opportunities to the optimum extent, as advised by the relevant specialists, taking into account project level information and potential mitigation measures that are readily achievable; In addition to the constraints identified above, site specific field data may be required to identify the most appropriate routes; and In addition to environmental considerations, the identification of route corridors and the refinement of route lines is likely to be informed by other considerations.